spjhon/Doc-Knowledge/knowledge/01webs/01-the-stack.md

 Tools used in the whole chain to create three types of websites when need it.

-**NEXTjs: for Server Sider Rendering (Render the page from the server at request), next also do client side and Static Site Generation (look remix)**
+**NEXTjs: for Server Sider Rendering (Render the page from the server at request), next also do client side and Static Site Generation**
 **REACTjs: for Client Side Rendering (When the whole app is send to the client and the client device do the job), use vite** **ASTROjs: Static Site Rendering (When the site is created at build time from the framework).**